-We based our conclusions largely on the FCA's oversight of IFEU.
-The FCA monitors how IFEU complies with the recognition requirements for UK recognised investment exchanges (RIEs) (UK recognition requirements) under the Financial Services and Markets Act 2000 (FSMA).
+We have based our conclusions largely on the FCA's oversight of IFEU, and the Compliance Report issued by IFEU under section 337 of the Financial Markets Conduct Act 2013 (FMC Act).
+The FCA monitors how IFEU complies with the recognition requirements for UK recognised investment exchanges (RIEs) under the Financial Services and Markets Act 2000 (FSM Act).

 This oversight involves active engagement with IFEU, as well as receiving regular reporting.
-The FCA has said it has no reason to believe that IFEU did not comply with the requirements of the FSMA during the review period.
+The FCA has advised us that it is not aware of anything that would lead it to consider IFEU as not meeting the recognition requirements of the FSM Act during the review period.